OFF THE RECORD - Seton Hall Law

 Know your GPA.

 If you have any semesters where you struggled, ask about how best to address the situation in your application.
-In some cases you will have to disclose an issue such as academic probation in a mandatory disclosure.
-In others, you will have the option of including a GPA addendum.
-The school’s representative will help guide you to the proper approach.
+Some schools will have the option of including a GPA addendum.
+Ask the representative what they think is important to include in a GPA addendum.

 Look at employment and bar pass rates.